ccxt/ccxt/wiki/Manual.md

 - The work on `'fee'` info is still in progress, fee info may be missing partially or entirely, depending on the exchange capabilities.
 - The `fee` currency may be different from both traded currencies (for example, an ETH/BTC order with fees in USD).
 - The `cost` of the trade means `amount * price`.
 It is the total *quote* volume of the trade (whereas `amount` is the *base* volume).
 The cost field itself is there mostly for convenience and can be deduced from other fields.
+- The `cost` of the trade is a _"gross"_ value.
+That is the value pre-fee, and the fee has to be applied afterwards.

 ### Trades By Order Id